HaikuTeam/animator/QA.md

 Privacy policy appears under Help > Privacy Policy
-I can see a present box with a pink dot in the project browser after an update I can open the changelog modal from the app menu (Help > What's New) I can message support via the in-editor intercom "SUPPORT" button
+I can see a present box with a pink dot in the project browser after an update I can open the changelog modal from the app menu (Help > What's New) The changelog contents show the correct changelog items for this release I can message support via the in-editor Intercom "SUPPORT" button

 Auth